 This option specifies the target processor.
 The assembler will issue an error message if an attempt is made to assemble an instruction which will not execute on the target processor.
-The following processor names are recognized: cortex-a35, cortex-a53, cortex-a57, cortex-a72, cortex-a73, exynos-m1, qdf24xx, thunderx, vulcan, xgene1 and xgene2.
+The following processor names are recognized: cortex-a35, cortex-a53, cortex-a55, cortex-a57, cortex-a72, cortex-a73, cortex-a76, ares, exynos-m1, falkor, qdf24xx, saphira, thunderx, vulcan, xgene1 and xgene2.
 The special name all may be used to allow the assembler to accept instructions valid for any supported processor, including all optional extensions.

 In addition to the basic instruction set, the assembler can be told to accept, or restrict, various extension mnemonics that extend the processor.
-See Section 9.1.2 [AArch64 Extensions], page 90.
+See Section 9.1.2 [AArch64 Extensions], page 95.